Structure arguments

 However, since the dot has higher precedence, we enclose it in parentheses like this.

-Accessing elements via a pointer to a structure.
+Accessing elements via a pointer to a struct.

 However, to avoid the trouble of adding (*), it's been set up to allow for the following alternative.

-Accessing elements via a pointer to a structure.
+Accessing elements via a pointer to a struct.

 -> is a symbol that combines subtraction and comparison operators.